isomerpages/sportsg-corp/_anti-doping-singapore/Anti Doping Rule Violations/Results Management Process.md

 Once the athlete has received notification following the initial review, ADS will notify the respective National Sports Association (NSA), who will impose a provisional suspension on the athlete.

-A provisional suspension can only be imposed if the athlete is given an opportunity for a provisional or an expedited hearing.
+A provisional suspension can only be imposed if the athlete is given an opportunity for a provisional or expedited hearing.

 Where a provisional suspension has been imposed in relation to an A Sample adverse analytical finding, and the athlete has requested that the B Sample be analysed, and where the B Sample does not confirm the A Sample analysis, then the provisional suspension shall be rescinded immediately.